rjnw/hakaru-benchmarks/README-ARTIFACT.md

    return (y5, z3))
 ```

-## Step 2: code generation and comparison against other systems
+## Step 2: code generation

-To repeat Step 2, start a terminal, cd to `/home/hakaru/hakaru-benchmarks/`,
-then run `make allbench`.
-This command takes a day to finish and will produce 6
-PDF files of the benchmark plots shown in the paper.
-These output plots are in
-`/home/hakaru/hakaru-benchmarks/output/` and are:

-* gmm-25-5000.pdf
-* gmm-50-10000.pdf
-* NaiveBayesGibbs-Accuracy.pdf
-* NaiveBayesGibbs-Likelihood.pdf
-* ldalikelihood-50.pdf
-* ldalikelihood-100.pdf

-Because these runs produce large log files, the `allbench` target removes the
-log files after producing the plots.
-To keep the log files, use another target
-easily found in `/home/hakaru/hakaru-benchmarks/Makefile`.
-For example, to run
-the Naive Bayes topic model and keep the log files, execute `make nb` rather
-than `make run-nb`.
+The benchmark code is compiled with Sham and run using a harness written in
+Racket.
+This code is found in `/home/hakaru/hakaru-benchmarks/runners/rkt`.
+A representative example of this code is in the `GmmGibbsOpt.rkt` file in
+that directory.
+This file can be modified to run the experiment with different
+data.
+For example, line 29 sets the standard deviation used in the experiment to
+14.